Armenia, Azerbaijan, Russia say sign deal to end Nagorno-Karabakh conflict | Politics

 President Aliyev announced a list of 48 settlements he declared liberated on Monday in several parts of the enclave.
 An Azeri defence ministry video posted online showed Azerbaijan's national flag flying over deserted streets in what it said was Shusha.

 Armenia disputed that the city had fallen.
-(Additional reporting by Margarita Antidze in Tbilisi, Writing by Timothy Heritage, Editing by Jon Boyle, Nick Tattersall, Peter Graff and Sonya Hepinstall)
+(Additional reporting by Margarita Antidze in Tbilisi, Writing by Timothy Heritage, Editing by Jon Boyle, Nick Tattersall, Peter Graff, Sonya Hepinstall and Michael Perry)

 ALSO READ